mxagar/machine_learning_ibm/06_Capstone_Project/06_Capstone_Recommender_System.md

 #### `lab_jupyter_cf_ann.ipynb`

-In this notebook a very simple ANN is created with Keras using OOP, i.e., inheriting the `tensorflow.keras.Model` class.
+In this notebook, a very simple ANN is created with Keras using OOP, i.e., inheriting the `tensorflow.keras.Model` class.
 The model takes the dense ratings dataframe encoded with indices and it builds two embeddings: one for the user representations and the other for the item representations.
 Both embeddings have size 16 and are multiplied (dot product) to predict the rating.

 ![Embedding feature vectors](pics/embedding_feature_vector.jpg)